Wilton's Dok- en Werf Maatschappij: Facilities on the Westkousdijk

+Wilton quickly grasped that the Internal combustion engine, which led to the Motor ship would become important.
+In 1911 Wilton came to an agreement with the Nederlandsche Fabriek van Werktuigen en spoorwegmaterieel, later named Werkspoor.
+It resulted in a license to produce Diesel engines for ships.

 World War 1

 World War 1 started with some good years for Dutch shipping.
 Wilton also profited from an increased demand for ship repair caused by mines and torpedoes.
 In January 1916 the company was hit by a measure of the German government.
 It forbade the export of multiple kinds of iron, annulling existing contracts.
 New contracts could be made only at much steeper prices.

 In Schiedam (1916)

 Acquisition of grounds in Schiedam

 During the war the company considered the options for the post war period.
 The company could make a strategic choice for shipbuilding, advocated by younger brother Ir.
 Henry Wilton.
 An alternative strategy was to continue the focus on ship repair.
 The latter option probably necessitating investments to dock ships of up to 20,000 tons.
 Bartel Jr opted for the ship repair strategy.
 It led to the move to Schiedam.
 The move included an ambition to be able to repair the biggest ocean liners.
 The latter was supported by the Holland America Line, which foresaw that it would employ very big ships in the near future, and was looking for a docking facility.
 In 1916 a terrain of 56 ha was bought in Schiedam.
 In 1917 construction of a harbor on the terrain started, but the company did not move to the new grounds till after the war.